3liz/qgis-lizsync-plugin/docs/processing/README.md

  Install the LizSync schema with tables and function on the central database.

  This script will add
- * An audit schema with auditing functions and tables
  * A lizsync schema with tables and functions

 Beware !
-If the schema lizsync or audit already exists in the database, not installation will be made.
+If the schema lizsync already exists in the database, not installation will be made.
 You will need to manually correct the situation (drop or modifiy the schemas, tables and functions) with SQL commands.

 ![algo_id](./lizsync-create_database_structure.png)